ben-lotze/flutter_scooters/README.md

 <i>Camera is not working in iOS simulator as the simulator has no camera support.</i>

 #### Custom swipe to confirm button
+* At first I made on myself based on Draggable and DragDestination.
+This did not bring the desired result since the horizontal movement can not be constrained.
+The Draggable could be dragged outside of the slide borders.
+* Then I tried two libraries and was not satisfied with them.
+* I will publish this custom drag-to-confirm widget soon as package (after some adjustments and cleanups).